 Don’t drive offroad if you don’t have a four-wheel drive

 All my life I have found comfort in minimalism, art, and science.
-I think the first one has something to do with the way I process emotion, the latter one has driven my curiosity to places it would be impossible to reach without science, and art, well, art is always in the middle, finding ways to encompass views of life into frames and stories.
+The first one has probably something to do with the way I handle information, science has driven my curiosity to places it would be impossible to reach without it, and art, well, art is always in the middle, finding ways to encompass views of life into frames and stories.

 Some awards, exhibitions, and festivals: